How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 - MySQL / MariaDB directory: /etc/mysql/

-Once you have that done, you can continue with the migration process.
+Once finished, continue with the migration process.

 Back up current server data and database before migration